 ISSAT is to support the Folke Bernadotte Academy with a mapping of the current and planned bilateral country support to justice and security sector reform in Ukraine.
 This includes gathering short analysis of the main findings of any recent or current assessments.
 The project will be conducted as a desk study.

-The objective is to provide FBA with an operationally relevant summary of what has currently been demonstrated to work in SSR programming, not restricted to that literature that is self-described as SSR focused, and not limited to English language literature.
-The report is to provide FBA with information it can use to directly inform and shape Swedish (and partner nation) SSR programming by capturing and integrating the findings of the most current research studies.
+The objective is to provide FBA with an operationally relevant summary of what has currently been demonstrated to work in SSR programming, not restricted to the literature that is self-described as SSR-focused, and not limited to English language literature.
+The report intends to provide FBA with information that can be directly used to inform and shape Swedish (and partner nation) SSR programming by capturing and integrating the findings of the most current research studies.

 Ukraine Security Sector Mapping and Mapping of International Support to Ukraine Security Sector Phase II

-The FBA has requested ISSAT support to further develop and supplement the existing mapping of bilateral support to the SSR process which was completed in June 2015 by ISSAT (see mandate Ukraine Mapping mandate from 01 May 2015).
+The Folke Bernadotte Academy (FBA) has requested for ISSAT support in further developing and supplementing the existing mapping of bilateral support to the SSR process, which was completed in June 2015 by ISSAT (see mandate Ukraine Mapping mandate from 01 May 2015).
 In this regard, ISSAT is requested to expand the mapping to cover additional actors and institutions in the sector, namely multilateral organisations and international/national non-state actors involved in SSR.

 In addition, a mapping and synthetization of other SSR assessments is to be concluded.
 This mapping will include a list of ongoing and planned assessments made by the international community (and recently finalized ones) and a summary of the key findings in these assessments.

 Finally, ISSAT is requested to support a comprehensive mapping of the Ukrainian security sector.
 This information will complement the mapping of international initiatives and serve as a basis for the consultations in Ukraine and the final needs assessment of SSR in Ukraine.